NovaMage/svalidator-play/README.md

 localization for you (this is Play's default way of localization)

-By default, the operation of the extracting the values from the request into the values map is performed by the `DefaultPlayRequestValuesMapExtractor`, which you can see here:
+By default, the operation of the extracting the values from the request into the values map is performed by the `DefaultPlayRequestExtractor`, which you can see here:

 ```scala
 package com.github.novamage.svalidator.play.binding